Why Is Having A Security Awareness Culture In an Organisation Necessary?

 As cybersecurity threats and attacks become increasingly focused on enterprise organisations, business leaders are faced with the challenge of finding ways to ensure their data is difficult to obtain.
 As threats continue to increase and evolve, it is imperative organisations constantly train their entire workforce on what signs to look for and how to avoid being hacked or becoming a victim of an attack.
 Security training is not solely for the IT department.
 Instead, employees within all departments should be kept up to date with all security awareness training initiatives.

 Security awareness is the process of teaching your entire team the basic lessons about security.
 On top of general awareness is a need for application security knowledge.
 Application security awareness is for the developers and testers within the organisation.
 Awareness is an ongoing activity, so never pass up a good crisis.
 Bad things are going to happen to your organisation, and many times they will be tied directly to a security problem.
 Grow your security culture with these teachable moments.
-Do not try to hide them under the rug, but instead use them as an example for how the team can get better.
+Do not try to hide them under the rug, but instead use them as an example of how the team can get better.

 Organisations that invest in security awareness training for their employees reduce the risk of cyber attacks.
 Implementing effective strategies including dynamic watermarking, encryption, BYOD policies and cloud security precautions are ways organisations can ensure their intellectual property is kept safe.
 As we have seen within the last several years, no matter what, IT security incidents will happen.
-Since incidents are a given, a smart organisation will do everything possible to learn from each incident and build organisational resistance and resilience among your team.
+Since these are still present, a smart organisation will do everything possible to learn from each incident.
+Thus, you build organisational resistance and resilience among your team.

 Business leaders who emphasise risk analysis can also contribute to a positive security culture at work.
-An organisational cyber security culture depends not solely on the work of one group but instead on the contributions of all personnel.
-By delegating security personnel to focus on security basics, employees to engage in interactive security awareness training, and executives to provide a consistent pro-security tone, you can create a holistic cyber security culture in which everyone has a stake.
-Creating a cyber security culture is the responsibility of every employee, manager, and contractor to prevent against a cyber breach or cyber attack.
+An organisational cybersecurity culture depends not solely on the work of one group but instead on the contributions of all personnel.
+By delegating security personnel to focus on security basics, employees to engage in interactive security awareness training.
+Therefore, executives must provide a consistent pro-security tone, you can create a holistic cyber security culture in which everyone has a stake.
+Creating a cybersecurity culture is the responsibility of every employee, manager, and contractor to prevent a cyber breach or cyber attack.
 Engaged employees who receive ongoing awareness training and communication fosters a strong cyber security culture.